irmen/Pyro5/Readme.rst

   own code first, before further processing.
 Note that this will create a copy again, so it's best avoided.

-This library is still largely untested and in development.
+*This library is still largely untested and in alpha development stage.
+Anything may change.*

-You should use Pyro4 instead for now: https://github.com/irmen/Pyro4
+For serious code, you should still use Pyro4 instead: https://github.com/irmen/Pyro4

 @TODO:

 - create an alternative for Pyro4's async proxy, and fix the examples that use it: distributed-computing2, distributed-mandelbrot
 - better handling of oneway messages, to avoid client-blocking,  now that they're not handled in a thread by default anymore